Vidal

 Vidal (/an/, /ca/, /oc/, /es/) is a name that originated in Spain based on the Latin Vitalis, referring to the trait of vitality.
 Though first used as a given name, it is most commonly found as a surname, which is incredibly common globally.
 It is a Catalan surname, originally from the historic Kingdom of Aragon and now common across Spanish-speaking nations.
-Infrequently seen as a given name, it has more popular variants, and is also found globally.
+Infrequently seen as a given name, this is still found globally, though it has more popular variants.

+As a consistently uncommon given name, it was historically found in religious settings, predominantly Christian but also Sephardi.
+The surname was considered a name of nobility in Aragon and Catalonia during the Middle Ages, during which Vidal lines had ruled over Valencia and the Balearic Islands.
+In the 20th and 21st centuries, it is still globally widespread.

 Origins and etymology

+Origin and meaning

 Vidal originated as a given name and may be given as a baptismal name, a rendering of the Latin name Vītālis (and its origin, vita), meaning "life" and "vitality".
 This ultimately derived from a proto-Indo-European root that Juan Sebastián Elián, in his dictionary of surnames, referred to as guem and defined as meaning "to come into the world"; Elián wrote that this root meaning was interpreted as a blessing for long life for newborns.
-The meaning is also reflected in some of the surname's variants, those coming from vivas, "(to will that) you live", and vivere, the imperative "to live".
+This interpretation is also reflected in some of the surname's variants, those coming from vivas, "(to will that) you live", and vivere, the imperative "to live".
+A genetic analysis of people with the surname, published within a wider Catalan surname and genetics study by Pompeu Fabra University (UPF) in 2015, had 67 usable samples; of these, it found the subjects came from 57 different lines, showing significant genetic diversity and a large number of different lines.

+Spanish given name etymology

+The name was recorded in Spain at least as early as the 3rd century AD, when Saint Vidal of Complutum was martyred.
+Elián suggested subsequent usage may be more related to its meaning than being named after anyone, with linguist María Simón Parra agreeing that this given name in medieval usage (like others based on positive adjectives and nouns) "expressed the hopes and ideals of the people who gave it".
+Comparatively, Felipe de la Gándara argued for a connection between the Roman Spanish saints Vidal and Marcellus, and opined that their names were likely used as family identifiers, and could have been used in conjunction with each other, as was common among notable families in Roman times.
+He suggested that both the given name and surname Vidal descend from the martyr.

+As a given name, Vidal is one of the Spanish names common among Sephardim.
+A reason for this, mentioned in the 2006 A Dictionary of First Names, was Jews in Iberia using a preexisting Spanish equivalent of the Hebrew name Haim with the same meaning.